A Look Back At Trayvon Martin's Death, And The Movement It Inspired

 Filmmakers Julia Willoughby Nason and Jenner Furst (the duo also did Time: The Kalief Browder Story) thought it was important to revisit Martin's death, Zimmerman's trial and the effect that Florida's Stand Your Ground law had on both.
 The result is a six-episode series, Rest in Power: The Trayvon Martin Story, which airs on the Paramount Network through early September.

 In the beginning, as the series shows, there was a lot of sympathy for Trayvon's death.
-Even people like Donald Trump and (then) Fox News host Bill O'Reilly though the loss of the 17 year-old was, in Trump's words, "terrible."
+Even people like Donald Trump and (then) Fox News host Bill O'Reilly thought the loss of the 17 year-old was, in Trump's words, "terrible."

 Until Barack Obama, who often was famously reluctant to speak to the country on issues of race, decided to weigh in.
 "Obviously, this is a tragedy.
 I can only imagine what these parents are going through," Obama said in his trademark measured cadence.
 "And when I think about this boy, I think about my own kids."
 Then, after speaking about the importance of letting the investigation run its course he said this: "You know, if I had a son, he'd look like Trayvon ... "